 Aside from the chance to see lots of fury critters, Kangaroo Island also happens to be one of the best places to enjoy South Australia’s culinary scene.
 This state is renowned for its wine (see: the Barossa Valley) but the gastronomy is equally exciting.
 Make sure you don’t miss the Fig Tree Restaurant where guests quite literally dine inside a fig tree on a delicious journey through local produce.
 Kangaroo Island gin has also made a name for itself, so be sure to allow extra time to stop by on your journey!

 Queensland’s Lizard Island is a favourite of international visitors but many Australians have never visited nor heard of the island.
 This exclusive island is a great alternative to more popular Hamilton island and offers more privacy.

-Another hidden gem in Tasmania is Maria Island, also in the south of the state.
-It is here where you can view ample wildlife as well as the famous red rock cliffs that have become synonymous with the island.
+Another of our favourite islands in Australia is located in Tasmania.
+It is, of course, Maria Island, also in the south of the state.
+It is here where you can view ample wildlife.
+You will also find the famous red rock cliffs that have become synonymous with the island.
 You can visit by local ferry which departs multiple times per day from Triabunna.